jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/platform/roles/postgres/README.md

 **THIS SHOULD NOT BE USED FOR PRODUCTION.**

-**Update this variable to only allow access from Artifactory, Distibution, MissionControl and Xray.**
+**Update this variable to only allow access from Artifactory, Distribution, Insight and Xray.**

 ## Example Playbook
 ```
 ---
 - hosts: postgres_servers
+  collections:
+    - community.postgresql
+    - community.general
   roles:
     - postgres
 ```